pushme-pullyou/pushme-pullyou.github.io/tootoo/README.md

 ## Concept

-The GitHub web site allows you to do many things.
+The [GitHub web site]( https://github.com ) allows you to do many things.

 Nonetheless it would be nice to have more including features such as the following:

-* View HTML files as rendered web pages
+* View HTML, Markdown format files as rendered web pages
 * Browse the contents of many files on GitHub really quickly
 	* Move to the next file using only a single click
 	* Views files as rendered or as source code
 * Edit any file on GitHub

+It would also be nice to do these things and still be understandable by an entry level programmer

 ### Mission